Mamdani and the United Front We Need

 The Dictatorship of Big Money

 Twenty-first-century fascism is the dictatorship of big money.
-Finance, fossil fuels giants, other large corporations, and the military-industrial complex, have effectively merged with the state, calling the shots in Washington.
+Finance, fossil fuels giants, other large corporations, and the military-industrial complex have effectively merged with the state, calling the shots in Washington.
 An immense surveillance and propaganda machine is at their disposal.
-Narrative and information control is the first line of defense but the militarized police state acts when all else fails.
+Narrative and information control is the first line of defense, but the militarized police state acts when all else fails.
 Big money wants total control and tolerates no rivals.

 The dictatorship of big money is impossible without institutional racism paving the way to a new form of institutional fascism.